kpetersen/kpetersen.github.io/creds/index.markdown

 * Design by Katie
 * Code by Scott
 * Love and support offered from both Roger and Turbo
-* Katie found the images for the backgrounds and the starfish at one of her favorite digital scrapbooking sites [Gingerscraps](http://store.gingerscraps.net).
+* Katie found the images for the backgrounds and the starfish at one of her favorite digital scrapbooking sites, [Gingerscraps](http://store.gingerscraps.net).
-  The images come from a package called Poetry of the Sea, designed by [marieh](http://mariehdesigns.blogspot.com/)
+  The images come from a package called "Poetry of the Sea," designed by [marieh](http://mariehdesigns.blogspot.com/)
 * Site created with [Jekyll](http://jekyllrb.com)
 * Site hosted by
   [Github (Fork me!)](http://github.com/kpetersen/kpetersen.github.com)